Minimal Mahler Measure in Cubic Number Fields: Introduction

-where $D_K$ is the absolute discriminant of $K$.
-Ruppert \cite{MR1624340}(page 17) and Masser \cite{MR1363143} (Proposition 1) showed that this lower bound cannot be improved by a larger exponent.
-They considered the Kummerian fields $K$ of degree $d$ obtained by adjoining a root of $px^d-q$ for $p$ and $q$ (well-chosen) primes.
-They showed that $M(K)\leq \tfrac1{2^{2d}} |D_K|^{\frac1{2(d-1)}}$, demonstrating that the exponent in the lower bound is sharp for these fields.
-Conversely, there are fields whose minimal Mahler measure grows faster than the lower bound.
-Specifically, Vaaler and Widmer show that \cite{MR3074815} for composite $d$ there are number fields $K$ so that no constant $c_d$ satisfies
+for $d=[K:\Q]\geq 2$.
+Ruppert \cite{MR1624340} (page 18) and Masser \cite{MR1363143} (Proposition 1) provided a family of fields for which this lower bound cannot be improved by a larger exponent on the discriminant.
+(See also \cite{MR3413883}.)
+They considered the Kummerian fields $K$ of degree $d$ obtained by adjoining a root of $px^d-q$ for $p$ and $q$ certain well-chosen primes.
+For these fields $M(K)\leq \sqrt{2} |D_K|^{\frac1{2(d-1)}}$.
+Vaaler and Widmer \cite{MR3413883} showed that for composite $d$ there are number fields $K$ for which no constant $c_d$ satisfies

+demonstrating that there are fields whose minimal Mahler measure grows faster than Silverman's lower bound.